 Nakano is a quaint town just outside the boundaries of Shinjuku, separated by the Kanda river.
-Staying here via airbnb may in fact be the greatest choice I have made for this trip. (actually, it wasn't entirely my choice; the place I was intending to stay at was booked)
+Staying here via Airbnb may in fact be the greatest choice I have made for this trip.
+(Actually, it wasn't entirely my choice; the place I was intending to stay at was booked)

 Why is it so great, you ask?
 The neighborhood itself very quiet, save the chattering crickets, which I chalk up to ambient noise.
-The house I am staying in is a 20 minute (briskly-paced) walk to all the action of Shinjuku.
+The house I am staying in is a 20 minute (briskly-paced) walk from all the action of Shinjuku.
 From there, you can catch a train to just about anywhere in Tokyo.

 That's enough rambling though, I could go on for quite some time.
 Instead, I will introduce the subject at hand...
 Over this past weekend, the locals were coincidentally having a festival.
-I believe it was to celebrate the new "silver week" holiday, honoring the elderly - a grande and thoughtful purpose in my book.
+I believe it was to celebrate the new "Silver Week" holiday, honoring the elderly - a grande and thoughtful purpose in my book.

-Saturday featured a kid's version of the festival, with a taiko drum and mini Mikoshi parade.
+Saturday featured a kids' version of the festival, with a taiko drum and mini Mikoshi parade.
 Sunday was the adults' turn; with the full version of the Mikoshi parade.
 I spent a couple of hours taking photos at the festival on Saturday, and was invited back to help carry the big Mikoshi on Sunday.
 Sunday was... well... tiring, to say the least, but an entirely unique experience nonetheless.